-BORN has developed and implemented a joint policy for the ongoing review of privacy and security policies and procedures to ensure appropriate review.
-Compliance to all requirements for the policy and procedures for ongoing review of security policies, as per the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities, is included in the BORN triennial review document BORN IPC Part 1 - Privacy Policies 1 - 13 Compliance.
+BORN has developed and implemented a combined policy for the ongoing review of privacy and security policies and procedures to ensure appropriate review.
+Compliance to all requirements for the policy and procedures for ongoing review of security policies, as per the Manual for the Review and Approval of Prescribed Persons and Prescribed Entities, is addressed in this document in section 1.2 Policy and Procedures for Ongoing Review of Privacy and Security Policies, Procedures and Practices.